-- Stereotypical Brand-Driven CMO: Activity-driven, serves up “awareness” as evidence of success.
+- Stereotypical Brand-Focused CMO: Activity-driven, serves up “awareness” as evidence of success.
 Focuses resources exclusively on marcomm, advertising campaigns, PR and social media.

-- Stereotypical Revenue-Driven CMO: A tech-obsessed marketer who brandishes the latest software and focuses resources on quality over quantity.
+- Stereotypical Revenue-Focused CMO: A tech-obsessed marketer who brandishes the latest software and focuses resources on quality over quantity.
 Obsessed with revenue goals and sales metrics.
 Unusually knowledgeable about ROI.

 Everyone enjoys being regarded as an expert, but no-one likes being pigeonholed.
-It limits opportunities and discourages collaboration, which is critical for CMOs who want to create more overall value for the business.
+It limits opportunities and discourages collaboration, which is critical for a revenue-focused CMO who wants to create more overall value for the business.
 High-level support also greatly influences a CMO’s ability to branch out.

 Help CMOs Make a Good Thing Better (And Share the Success):

 - CEOs: Strategize with your CMO to make stronger connections between marketing and revenue.
 Support their efforts to introduce new programs and tools as needed, and encourage them to share demand-driven results.
 Empower them to seek out experienced partners to assist with a transformation towards closed-loop marketing.

 - CFOs: Proactively share revenue goals and updates with your revenue-focused CMO.
 Work with them regularly to align marketing and revenue KPIs and metrics.

 - CIOs: Collaborate more closely with your CMO.
 Help them use data and analytics to create more productive customer experiences.
 Tap them for marketing insights that can influence digital content, platforms, apps, and interfaces.